Time and task management involves everything you need to think about and do to prioritize, plan, start, and complete daily tasks.

 Time and Priority Management

-Time management involves estimating how much time you have and then figuring out how to best allocate your time to stay within time limits/deadlines to achieve your goals.
+Time management involves estimating how much time you have and then figuring out how to best allocate your time in order to stay within time limits/deadlines in order to achieve your goals.
 Kids and adults who struggle with time management often arrive late to class, practice, dinner dates, and meetings because they just “lost track of time.”
 For some of us, time just disappears – it was there a minute ago and now it’s gone.
 We are constantly trying to keep up with it but we often fail to manage it well.
+Many who struggle with time management find it difficult to find a planner or calendar that works for them.
+Time management involves a number of subskills including planning/prioritizing, task initiation, and persistence.

 Planning and Starting Tasks

 Planning is necessary to complete a task, finish a project, or reach a goal.
 Operating without a plan is like driving in foreign, unfamiliar territory without a map: it’s easy to get lost and you can spend a lot of valuable time driving in circles getting nowhere fast.
-As a result, little gets done until the deadline, and then it’s done poorly.
+As a result, little gets done until the deadline and then it’s done poorly.

 Task initiation is the ability to begin a task without procrastinating.
-For those of us who struggle with this skill, our brain tricks us into thinking that we work best when we are under the pressure of meeting a deadline at the last-minute: stress produces adrenalin which produces the exact chemicals our brain needs to pay attention to the right thing at the right time.
+For those of us who struggle with this skill, our brain actually tricks us into thinking that we work best when we are under the pressure of meeting a deadline at the last-minute: stress produces adrenalin which produces the exact chemicals our brain needs to pay attention to the right thing at the right time.
 Unfortunately, this additional stress and adrenalin are not good for our bodies.

 There are three main reasons people procrastinate: (1) we don’t expect to do well on the task or we don’t expect it to turn out too well for us (completing our taxes), (2) we don’t value the task (cleaning house), and/or (3) we find lots of other things to do besides the right thing at the right time.
 What are your reasons for procrastinating?